ellysh/video-game-bots/ClickerBots/example.md

 First line of the script is a  [`#RequireAdmin`](https://www.autoitscript.com/autoit3/docs/keywords/RequireAdmin.htm) keyword.
 The keyword allows interaction between the script and an application that has been launched with administrator privileges.
 Lineage 2 client can request the administrator privileges for launching.
 Next action in the script is a waiting two seconds that are needed to you for manually switching to the Lineage 2 application.
 All bot's actions is performed in the infinite `while` loop.
 This is a sequence of the actions:

 1. `Send("{F9}")` - select a monster by a macro that is available via *F9* key.
 2. `Sleep(200)` - sleep a 200 milliseconds.
-This delay is needed for the game application to select a monster and draw a Target Window.
+This delay is needed for the game application to select a monster and to draw a Target Window.
 You should remember that all actions of the game take a nonzero time.
 Often this time is much less than the human reaction time and therefore it looks instantly.
 3. `Send("{F1}")` - attack the selected monster.
-4. `Sleep(5000)` - sleep 5 seconds while the character reaches a monster and kill it.
+4. `Sleep(5000)` - sleep 5 seconds while the character reaches a monster and kills it.
 5. `Send("{F8}")` - pickup one item.
 6. `Sleep(1000)` - sleep 1 second while character is picking up the item.